Zaphodious/wfctext/readme.md

 Next, tilesets!
 The program reads in tilesets defined in text files, and chops them up into discrete tiles.
 Each tile is mapped to a unique symbol, and those symbols are then used by the algo to generate a map.
 Once the algo is done doing its work, I convert the symbols back into tiles.

 Bonus feature: if indicated, the program will fill the edges of the map with the tile in the bottom right of the tileset.
 This makes things a little better for roguelikes, as it results in discrete rooms rather then open areas on the edge of the map.
-The results in the demo page are all done with this edge fill 'on'.
+The first three ('tilesetX') examples on the demo page are done with edge fill on, while the other four ('giantX') are done with edge fill off